szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Wail of the Banshee cause side effects on successful save and bypass Magic Resistance (170) (IWDEE BGEE BG2EE EET)

 This exists because I personally dislike using spells, especially high-level spells, that are powerful but unpredictable, so that there is a benefit to using them regardless.
 Therefore, on a successful save, or if the target is simply immune to the slaying effect, it will cause 3d6+3 magic damage and deafness for 2 rounds.
-This also makes the spell bypass magic resistance.
+This also makes the spell bypass Magic Resistance.

-### Make Meteor Swarm do more minimum damage and bypass magic resistance (180) (IWDEE BGEE BG2EE EET)
+### Make Meteor Swarm do more minimum damage and bypass Magic Resistance (180) (IWDEE BGEE BG2EE EET)

 The problem with Meteor Swarm is that the likelihood of doing very low damage is quite high, which is pretty bad for a level 9 spell.
 To make it worse, it doesn't bypass Magic Resistance either.
 Now it will instead work like Fire Storm, causing 2d10 + 1 point/level, i.e. 22-40 fire damage per round instead of 4-40 damage per round, and no Magic Resistance will apply.